 We can also send you a dropbox link for uploading to make file transfer easier if your files are larger than 10MB

 I was published many years ago, but ALL my books have been out of print for more than five years, and I still have not got another contract — am I still considered a published author for entry into the competition?

-If ALL your books have been out of print for the last five years, and you have not been contracted during that time, you are not considered published anymore for this competition only.
-Please enter the UNPUBLISHED section.
+If ALL your books have been out of print for the last five years, and you have not been contracted during that time, you are not considered published anymore for this competition only, and may elect to enter in the PUBLISHED or UNPUBLISHED section.